 Power Debugger also includes a CDC virtual COM port interface as well as Data Gateway Interface channels for streaming application data to the host computer from a SPI, USART, TWI or GPIO source.

-The Power Debugger is a CMSIS-DAP compatible debugger which works with Studio 7.0 or later, or other frontend software capable of connecting to a generic CMSIS-DAP unit.
+The Power Debugger is a CMSIS-DAP compatible debugger which works with MPLAB X, Atmel Studio 7 and other frontend software capable of connecting to a generic CMSIS-DAP unit.
 The Power Debugger streams power measurements and application debug data to Data Vizualiser for real-time analysis.

 Power Debugger kit contents: